trampgeek/moodle-filter_ace_inline/README.md

 9. data-html-output.
 If this attribute is present (with any value) the output from the run is interpreted as raw HTML.
    The output from the program is simply wrapped in a \<div> element and inserted directly after the Try it! button.
-And example of a ace-interactive-code panel that that uses data-prefix, data-suffix and data-html-output to provide Matplotlib graphical output in Python is included in the repo `tests` folder (the file `demoaceinline.xml`).
+An example of a ace-interactive-code panel that that uses data-prefix, data-suffix and data-html-output to provide Matplotlib graphical output in Python is included in the repo `tests` folder (the file `demoaceinline.xml`).